pingidentity/pingdirectory-go-client/configurationapi/docs/AddSyslogBasedErrorLogPublisherRequest.md

 ### NewAddSyslogBasedErrorLogPublisherRequest

-`func NewAddSyslogBasedErrorLogPublisherRequest(publisherName string, schemas []EnumsyslogBasedErrorLogPublisherSchemaUrn, enabled bool, serverHostName string, serverPort int32, syslogFacility int32, asynchronous bool, ) *AddSyslogBasedErrorLogPublisherRequest`
+`func NewAddSyslogBasedErrorLogPublisherRequest(publisherName string, schemas []EnumsyslogBasedErrorLogPublisherSchemaUrn, enabled bool, ) *AddSyslogBasedErrorLogPublisherRequest`

 NewAddSyslogBasedErrorLogPublisherRequest instantiates a new AddSyslogBasedErrorLogPublisherRequest object This constructor will assign default values to properties that have it defined,